msrocka/autoprox/README.md

 ![](images/the_bridge_category.png)

-For `p` it should be then possible to create a product system that uses the generated bridge processes `B` to connect `p` with `Q`:
+For `p`, it should be then possible to create a product system that uses the generated bridge processes `B` to connect `p` with `Q`:

 ![](images/product_system_of_p.png)